theobald-software/helpcenter.theobald-software.github.io/includes/components/report/report-columns-define.md

 - For reports where the output is not separated by the pipe symbol, the columns must be identified manually.
 Example:<br>
 ![Report-no-delimiters](../../assets/images/documentation/components/report/Report_new_no_delimiters.png){:class="img-responsive"}

+For information on how to parse rows as columns, see [Parse Header Row as New Column](report-rows-define.md/#parse-header-row-as-new-column).

 ### Define Columns Automatically